martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 closer to clients for performance reasons, or the need to support multiple HTTP versions, like HTTP/2 {{H2}} or HTTP/3 {{H3}}.

-For servers that operate multiple service endpoints, it can be advantageous - or even necessary - to have clients make requests to a specific service endpoint.
+For servers that operate multiple service endpoints, it can be advantageous to have clients make requests to a specific service endpoint.

 * Some deployments might seek to direct a client to a service endpoint that is better able to serve requests for that client.
 This might occur if DNS